chanis/deep_recommend_system/README.md

 python cancer_classifier.py
 ```

-You can also train the model from scrath and this takes time for better auc.
+You can also train the model from scratch and this takes time for better auc.

 ```
 python cancer_classifier.py --mode=train_from_scratch